 However, a healthy serving of this seafood once per week, or once in 2 weeks won’t influence your diabetes diet or heart health.
 In fact, a three to four once of shrimp serving contains as much cholesterol as an egg.

-Crab, lobster shells, and other shellfish is a healthy seafood that doesn’t have to be hard to prepare.
-Instead of adding salt to the cooking water, try a bay leaf seasoning.
+Crab, lobster shells, and other shellfish are healthy seafood that doesn’t have to be hard to prepare.
+Instead of adding salt to the cooking water, try bay leaf seasoning.
 In this way, your shellfish will be tastier and much healthier.